Join the U of M School of Public Health community to celebrate the important ways public health improves health and changes lives.

 5:30 – 7:30pm, The Whole, Coffman Memorial Union

-The SPH Student Senate hosts this annual cultural event.
-This year the food and culture of Latin American countries will be featured.
+The SPH Student Senate hosts this annual cultural event which draws together students, faculty and staff for dinner, networking and fun!
+This year the food and culture of the Latin American community in Minneapolis/St. Paul will be featured.
 Students, faculty, staff, and alumni are invited.

-This annual tradition allows SPH students and faculty to showcase research studies that address critical public health issues for Minnesotans, the region, nation, and globally.
+This annual event provides a space for SPH students and faculty to showcase research studies that address timely, critical public health issues for Minnesotans, the region, nation, and globally.
 Closing reception to be held at 4 p.m.

 4:30 – 6:30pm, McNamara Alumni Center

 Dr. Alexander Kraemer will deliver the 2017 Gaylord Anderson Memorial Lecture on the topic of refugee health in Germany.
-After the lecture, Dr. Kraemer will be joined by two alumni leaders for a question & answer session, moderated by Dean John Finnegan.
+After the lecture, Dr. Kraemer will be joined by two alumni leaders for a Q&A session, moderated by Dean John Finnegan.

 Dr. Alexander Kraemer is a professor and the head of Department of Public Health Medicine, School of Public Health, University of Bielefeld, Germany.
 Live-stream the event remotely.